darrenefecto/machine-hacking-tutorial/README.md

 The __.zip__ file __can__ be opened, __but not the files inside__!
 The Document name is suspicious, isn't it?

-This is a little introduction, but if it were real you could ping that IP address and then use `nmap` (Nmap is a free port scanner to scan and evaluate hosts in a computer network).
+This is a little introduction, but if it were real you could ping that IP address and then use `nmap` (_Nmap is a free port scanner to scan and evaluate hosts in a computer network_).
-We will use "mra.sh" to log into the machine, but first we need to get permission to use the file: chmod +x mra.sh When this has been done, then we can use the file by writing: `./mra.sh -h`
+We will use `mra.sh` to log into the machine, but first we need to get permission to use the file: `chmod +x mra.sh` When this has been done, then we can use the file by writing: `./mra.sh -h`

 We're being shown the options we have: `-i` (_information gathering_) and `-a` (_attack ; access_)